Updates, commentary, training and advice on immigration and asylum law

 Supreme Court upholds Points Based System sponsor licensing scheme

 The Supreme Court has held the Points Based System’s sponsor licensing scheme is lawful.
-As Nicola Carter observes, sponsors may be disappointed with the result in R (on the application of New London College Ltd) v Secretary of State for the Home Department UKSC 51 but it at least provides welcome clarity for businesses and universities awaiting the outcome.
+As Nicola Carter observes, sponsors may be disappointed with the result in R (New London College Ltd) v Secretary of State for the Home Department UKSC 51 but it at least provides welcome clarity for businesses and universities awaiting the outcome.
 It is also a fatal blow to legal attempts to challenge the Home Office’s policy in recent years of outsourcing immigration control to private businesses, colleges and others (next: landlords) and the judgment includes an unpredictable constitutional sting in the tail for the future.

 The case was brought by two colleges but the judgment will be of as much interest to employers as educators.
 The ruling concerns the legality of the monstrously complex edifice of the sponsor licensing scheme that the Home Office has built on top of the shifting sands of the constantly changing Immigration Rules behind the Points Based System.
 Lord Sumption delivers the leading judgment and as he observes: